North Korea: Foreign relations

 North Korea enjoys a close relationship with China which is often called North Korea's closest ally, and the two countries maintain a defense agreement.
 However, relations have sometimes been strained because of China's concerns about North Korea's nuclear program.
-North Korea has a close relationship with Russia and has voiced support for the Russian invasion of Ukraine, and the two countries signed a defense agreement in 2024.
+North Korea has a close relationship with Russia and has voiced support for the 2022 Russian invasion of Ukraine, and the two countries signed a defense agreement in 2024.
 North Korea continues to have strong ties with several Southeast Asian countries such as Vietnam, Laos, Cambodia, and Indonesia.
-Relations with Malaysia were strained in 2017 by the assassination of Kim Jong-nam.
 The kidnapping of at least 13 Japanese citizens by North Korean agents in the 1970s and the 1980s has had a detrimental effect on North Korea's relationship with Japan.